romkatv/zsh-bin/README.md

 ./build-zsh-5.8-static
 ```

+The build script requires Docker and internet connection.

-This creates `zsh-5.8-linux-x86_64-static.tar.gz` in the current directory.
-This archive contains
+If everything goes well, `zsh-5.8-linux-x86_64-static.tar.gz` will appear in the current directory.
-statically-linked, hermetic, relocatable Zsh 5.8.
-Installation of Zsh from the archive doesn't
+This archive contains statically-linked, hermetic, relocatable Zsh 5.8.
+Installation of Zsh from the
-require libc, terminfo, ncurses or root access.
-As long as the target machine has a compatible CPU
+archive doesn't require libc, terminfo, ncurses or root access.
+As long as the target machine has a
-and Linux kernel, it'll work.
+compatible CPU and Linux kernel, it'll work.

 You can find built archives in [releases](https://github.com/romkatv/zsh-bin/releases).